unyime-montag/sorting_algorithms/README.md

 # 0x1B.
-C - Sorting algorithms & Big O
+C - Sorting algorithms & Big O By Ojo Timilehin Joseph & Unyime Montag

 ## Description
 What you should learn from this project: